the past in a conversation

 - Heckfield Place

 Heckfield Place is a late eighteenth century English manor house set in four hundred acres of Hampshire countryside.
-Its buildings and walled garden are being sensitively restored as a country hotel.
+It opened to critical acclaim, named UK Hotel of the Year by The Sunday Times.